 - "The Return of Harmony" plays with this: The further they fall under Discord's influence, the more desaturated each pony becomes altogether - the tones are actually shown spreading across them.
 When entirely under his control, they go completely gray-scale.

 - You do not want to see Princess Luna lose her sanity - as demonstrated in the pilot episode, where her Superpowered Evil Side was the series' first Big Bad.
 Her Evil Costume Switch is a bit more total, gaining sinister blue armor, but having her blue fur turn jet black.

 - Fry in Futurama gets one of these during his extended stay in a robot insane asylum, partly due to him actually going insane, partly due to the various "treatments".

 - Ezekiel from Total Drama World Tour after attempting to stay with the crew after being voted off twice.
 He slowly starts to go insane — by the time they get to London, he has green skin, bloodshot eyes, crooked teeth, and a chunk of his ear missing.
 By the time they get to Africa his clothes are tattered, he has claws and fangs, nearly all his hair is gone, and he acts like an animal.

 - In The Simpsons episode "Hurricane Neddy'' Ned loses it and chews out everyone in town after they mess up on the job of building a new house for him.
-This is showed by his previously smoothed down hair becoming disheveled with a few strands falling out of place.
+This is shown by his previously smoothed-down hair becoming disheveled with a few strands falling out of place.
 He ends up checking himself into a mental hospital.